PeterLawrence/NEO4JGraphRAGExample/README.md

 Replace the question with your desired query.
 If no question is provided, it defaults to "What are the conclusions of this document?".

-Note the format used in this LLM request is *Triplet Format*
+Note the format used in this LLM request is *Triplet Format*.

 ## Project Structure